 Erected by Houma Area Convention and Visitors Bureau.

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.

 Location.
 29° 35.906′ N, 90° 43.211′ W. Marker is in Houma, Louisiana, in Terrebonne Parish.
 Marker can be reached from West Park Avenue north of Barrow Street (State Highway 182), on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 7910 West Park Avenue, Houma LA 70364, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-When Oysters Were King (here, next to this marker); The Grand Dérangement / Le Grand Dérangement (within shouting distance of this marker); New Acadia / Nouvelle Acadie (within shouting distance of this marker); 1834-1934 (about 700 feet away, measured in a direct line); Terrebonne Parish Courthouse Square Oaks (approx. 0.2 miles away); Magnolia Cemetery (approx. 0.2 miles away); Saint Francis de Sales Church (approx. 0.3 miles away); YRF-4C Phantom II (approx. 0.7 miles away).
+When Oysters Were King (here, next to this marker); The Great Acadian Upheaval (a few steps from this marker); The Grand Dérangement / Le Grand Dérangement (within shouting distance of this marker); New Acadia / Nouvelle Acadie (within shouting distance of this marker); A History of Terrebonne Parish (about 300 feet away, measured in a direct line); 1834-1934 (about 700 feet away); Terrebonne Parish Courthouse Square Oaks (approx. 0.2 miles away); Magnolia Cemetery (approx. 0.2 miles away).
 Touch for a list and map of all markers in Houma.

 More about this marker.
 Located on the grounds of the

 Credits.
 This page was last revised on September 16, 2018.
 It was originally submitted on September 16, 2018, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 279 times since then and 153 times this year.
 Photos: 1, 2, 3. submitted on September 16, 2018.